Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/azuresql/README.md

 *Note that in case of any errors midway through the script, in order to rerun the deployment, you may need to perform some cleanup of any deployed resources.
 See [Cleanup](./README.md#Cleanup
 ) below.*

+*The pipelines are deployed to use the master branch by default.
+This can be inconvenient when working on the pipelines in a different branch.
+You can set the BRANCH_NAME environment variable to override this behaviour.
+This makes it easier to test changes to your pipeline file.
+Be sure to push the changes in your yaml file to your repo before running the deployment script.
+Note that it does not change branch triggers.*

 ### Deployed resources